 The tour ends on the Commonwealth Avenue Mall beside the Boston Women's Memorial, approximately 0.8 miles from the tour start.
 The statues are in the center of Boston's Back Bay, a short walk from the Fenway neighborhood (west) and Downtown Boston (east).

-Established in 1837 as first public botanical garden in the United States.
+First public botanical garden in the United States (1837).

-Home of Pauline A. Shaw, financier of Boston's women's suffrage movement and founder of the Boston Equal Suffrage Association for Good Government.
+Site of school founded in 1887 by Pauline A. Shaw, financier of the women's suffrage movement in Boston and founder of Boston Equal Suffrage Association for Good Government.

-Established in 1630, the church later became a center of the Transcendentalist movement.
+Originally established in 1630, this church later became a center of the Transcendentalist movement.

 Home of Elizabeth Putnam, anti-suffragist and first woman to preside over a state electoral college.

-Home of Blanche Ames, a pro-suffrage cartoonist and early advocate for birth control.
+Home of Blanche Ames, pro-suffrage cartoonist and early advocate for birth control.

-The Ames Mansion was the centerpiece of the Ames family fortune and involvement in politics, specifically through the anti-suffragist Mary Shreve Ames and the suffragist Blanche Ames.
+Ames-Webster Mansion (1872) was centerpiece of the Ames family fortune and political involvement, including anti-suffragist Mary Shreve Ames and suffragist Blanche Ames.

 Home of Mary Shreve Ames, president of the Massachusetts Anti-Suffrage Association.

-Previously the location of an MIT lab where Katherine McCormick protested against popular fashion as part of the suffrage movement.
+Former MIT chemistry lab, where Katherine McCormick protested against popular fashion as part of the suffrage movement.

-Iconic public square built to be the cultural center of Boston.
+Central public square designed to be the new cultural center of Boston (1883).

-Then known as Chauncy Hall, was home to the offices of many pro-suffrage organizations including the Massachusetts Woman Suffrage Association and The Women's Journal.
+Formerly Chauncy Hall, office site of multiple pro-suffrage organizations including Massachusetts Woman Suffrage Association and The Women's Journal.

 Finish line of the iconic Boston Marathon.

-Popular street home to shopping, dining, and many luxury brands.
+Popular Boston outdoor attraction lined with shopping, dining, and numerous luxury brands.

-Formerly a Spiritualist Temple, a place where women were allowed to lead public meetings.
+Former Spiritualist Temple (1885), where women were allowed to lead public meetings.

-Memorial depicting Abigail Adams, Phillis Wheatley, and Lucy Stone.
+Memorial honoring three famous Bostonians: Abigail Adams, Phillis Wheatley, and Lucy Stone.

 For a full refund, cancel at least 24 hours before the scheduled departure time.